First Time User? Enroll now.

 Home > Fitness & Health > Health Library > Hysterectomy

 Hysterectomy is the surgical removal of the uterus.
-It is done to treat certain gynecological conditions, including endometriosis, fibroids, cancer, uterine bleeding that hasn't responded to other treatments, and childbirth complications.
+It is done to treat certain gynecological conditions, such as endometriosis, fibroids, cancer, uterine bleeding that hasn't responded to other treatments, and childbirth complications.
+It can also be done as part of gender-affirming surgery.

 A total (complete) hysterectomy is removal of the uterus and cervix.
-A subtotal (also called partial or supracervical) hysterectomy is the surgical removal of the uterus, leaving the cervix in place.
+A subtotal (also called partial or supracervical) hysterectomy is the surgical removal of the uterus.
+In this case, the cervix is left in place.

 Author: Healthwise Staff